 U.S. News reports that a man from Arizona died after taking chloroquine phosphate, an additive used to clean fish tanks.
 His wife, who also took the substance, is in critical condition.

 There are already concerns that if people start hoarding hydroxychloroquine, those who already use it to treat their lupus or rheumatoid arthritis won’t be able to get the drug.

 A similar high demand has occurred for the antiviral remdesivir, which is also being investigated for its use against COVID-19.
 So much so that manufacturer Gilead had to suspend emergency access to the drug.

-Famotidine, the active compound in the over-the-counter heartburn drug Pepcid, is also trending online after a report that doctors in New York City are testing it as a potential treatment for people with severe COVID-19.
+Famotidine, the active compound in the over-the-counter heartburn drug Pepcid, is also trending online after a

 In the study, doctors are administering high doses of famotidine to patients in critical care, some on ventilators.
 The study results are not yet available.

 Doctors also caution against patients self-treating because high doses of this drug can cause heart problems in some people.

 Kobayashi says from a public health and medical ethics perspective, reports of chloroquine poisonings and hoarding of this and other drugs is “extremely concerning.”